Abdirashid Shermarke: Political career

 After returning from his studies abroad in Italy in 1959, Sharmarke was elected to the Legislative Assembly.

 On 26 June 1960, British Somaliland gained independence as the State of Somaliland.
 On 1 July 1960, the State of Somaliland and the Trust Territory of Somaliland (previously Italian Somaliland) united to form the Somali Republic.
 (The anniversaries of both events are now celebrated on the Independence Day of Somalia as a public holiday in Somaliland and Somalia).

 On 1 July 1960, with the creation of the Somali Republic, the then-incumbent President Aden Abdullah Osman Daar appointed Sharmarke Prime Minister of Somalia.
 Sharmarke's duties as Prime Minister saw him travel abroad extensively in pursuit of a non-aligned and neutral foreign policy.
 He remained Prime Minister until March 1964, when the first general elections were held and which saw him re-elected as a member of Parliament.
 In the 1967 presidential elections, Sharmarke beat out Daar to become the second President of Somalia.
 He was sworn into office on July 6, 1967.

 Assassination

 In 1968, Sharmarke narrowly escaped an assassination attempt.
 A grenade exploded near the car that was transporting him back from the airport, but failed to kill him.

 On 15 October 1969, while paying an official visit to the northern town of Las Anod, Sharmarke was gunned down by one of his own bodyguards.
 On duty outside the guest house where the president was staying, the officer fired an automatic rifle in close range at Sharmarke, killing him instantly.
 Observers suggested that the assassination was inspired by personal rather than political motives.
 Sharmarke's assassination was quickly followed by a military coup d'état on 21 October 1969 (the day after his funeral), in which the Somali Army seized power without encountering armed opposition; essentially a bloodless takeover.
-The putsch was spearheaded by Major General Mohamed Siad Barre, who at the time commanded the army.
+The putsch was spearheaded by Major General Siad Barre, who at the time commanded the army.